XRUN Price Tops $0.35 on Major Exchanges (XRUN)

-XRUN (XRUN) traded 2.5% higher against the US dollar during the twenty-four hour period ending at 12:00 PM Eastern on June 21st.
-During the last seven days, XRUN has traded up 6.5% against the US dollar.
-XRUN has a market capitalization of $337.96 million and $3,455.47 worth of XRUN was traded on exchanges in the last day.
-One XRUN token can now be purchased for about $0.35 or 0.00001166 BTC on popular exchanges.
+XRUN (XRUN) traded 2.3% higher against the US dollar during the 24 hour period ending at 20:00 PM E.T. on June 22nd.
+XRUN has a total market capitalization of $340.05 million and $700,939.71 worth of XRUN was traded on exchanges in the last 24 hours.
+Over the last week, XRUN has traded up 8.3% against the US dollar.
+One XRUN token can currently be purchased for approximately $0.35 or 0.00001172 BTC on major cryptocurrency exchanges.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.